 This is my favorite kids Bible.
 Hands down.
-Ben and I have learned a lot from it too, so I even recommend it to adults; especially if you’re new to the Bible.
+My husband and I have learned a lot from it too, so I even recommend it to adults; especially if you’re new to the Bible.
 Be forewarned though, this Bible will bring you to tears a lot.
-It’s usually $10-ish on Amazon, and it’s a great gift too!
+It’s usually $10-ish on Amazon, and it makes a great gift too!

 *Note: The stories in the Jesus Storybook Bible are a little long for 1-2 year olds.
 If your toddlers are 18-30 months old, I would recommend doing the second option below.